azsk/DevOpsKit/CONTRIBUTING.md

 * The pull request template is placed with the intent to be followed while creating a pull request and if you delete or ignore the template, your pull request might not be considered.
 * The SLA for the pull request depends upon various criteria.
 For more details on SLA you can refer SLA and issue tracking

-There might be chances that your pull request is not getting accepted, Below mentioned are the most basic acceptance criteria:
+There might be chances that your pull request is not getting accepted.
+Below mentioned are the most basic acceptance criteria:
 *  The code changes should not impacts performance in negative way, it should perform well in both real and perceived performance.
 *  The code changes should not break existing code flow.
 *  The team needs to agree with any architectural impact a change may make.
 Things like new extension APIs must be discussed with and agreed upon by the feature owner.